← Benchmarks | ADMET

 Large-scale leave-one-out validation across diverse ADMET endpoints

-BBB Permeability v8 Hybrid — Near-SOTA
+BBB Permeability v8 Hybrid — near stated public comparator

 B3DB Benchmark (7,807 LOO)